Enjoy the Mango season to the fullest with this homemade mango jam preserve.

 The mango season honored our beings this year with a load of fruity, quality fresh Mangoes.
 The trees worked hard on their fruits and we get to indulge them.
-A lovely gift, don’t you think?
-Earlier this year in February we were surprised by some short rains, which kind of affected the mango production in the Goan state to the worse.

 However, we collected a proud and envious amount of fruits and shared it with our neighbors.
 They, in turn, did the same thing.
 So I ended up with a few different Mango types.
 My first thought, a Mango Jam Recipe!